Sherwood Sandstone Group: Northern Ireland and Scotland

-There are further occurrences in Northern Ireland north and east of Limavady, east of Cookstown, between Dungannon and Armagh and along the Lagan Valley beneath Belfast and Newtownards and on the Antrim coast.
+The Sherwood Sandstone is also found in southern Scotland around Annan.
+The Sherwood Sandstone in Annan is continuous with the Sherwood Sandstone in Northern Ireland under the North Channel.
+In Northern Ireland, the Sherwood Sandstone is relatively widespread, though much of the unit is buried beneath younger rocks.The Sherwood Sandstone crops out north and east of Limavady, east of Cookstown, between Dungannon and Armagh and along the Lagan Valley beneath Belfast and Newtownards and on the Antrim coast.